04 Jan How to Start a Campaign on Indiegogo – A Basic Guide

 But hold on.
 Your Indiegogo campaigns details are only saved in Draft mode right now.
 This essentially means that the campaign is not yet public.
 Please note that campaigns in Draft mode are deleted after 6 months and removed from your account.

 Now we come to the meat of the process – your campaign creation.
 You will be taken to Indiegogo’s Create/Edit Campaign Tool.

 You will be greeted with options like this:

 It is time to fill out all the information the best way you can.

 Some tips that can help you put your best foot forward and leave a great impression on your backers:

 - Choose an amazing yet relevant image for your campaign.
-People will be seeing this image as the first thing on your Indiegogo landing page.
+People will be seeing this image as the first thing on your Indiegogo campaign landing page.
 Make sure it is attractive enough for people to click on it.

 - Come up with a catchy campaign title and short description.
 These elements can be best described as the headline and subheading for your project.

 Now its time to put up some seriously compelling content.
 This essentially means coming up with a viral Indiegogo campaigns video, and a story that resonates with your target audience.
 Let’s tackle these two things one by one.

 They say video killed the radio star, and for good reason.
 Videos are the most consumed content type on the internet, so getting it right boosts your chances to resonate with fans and backers.